When can babies eat blackberries?

 ★Tip: Let tart foods like blackberries come to room temperature before serving.
 Warmer temperatures soften the berries for your baby and make the tannic flavors more enjoyable!

 Are blackberries healthy for babies?

-Yes!
-Blackberries offer plenty of fiber to promote gut health and tons of vitamin C—an immunity booster that helps your child’s body absorb iron, which powers healthy blood and brain development.1 Blackberries also contain other potent antioxidants like anthocyanins, flavanols, and phenolic acids—fancy names for plant compounds that help your baby’s body stay healthy.2 3 In fact, blackberries are one of the richest food sources of antioxidants, which may explain their rising popularity in recent years.
+Yes.
+Blackberries offer plenty of fiber to promote gut health and tons of vitamin C—a nutrient that supports the immune system and helps baby’s body absorb iron, which powers healthy blood and brain development.1 Blackberries also contain other potent antioxidants like anthocyanins, flavanols, and phenolic acids—fancy names for plant compounds that help your baby’s body stay healthy.2 3 In fact, blackberries are one of the richest food sources of antioxidants, which may explain their rising popularity in recent years.

 ★Tip: Blackberry plants thrive in large container pots and small plots of land with lots of sun.
 Try growing your own fruit for easy access to fresh blackberries!

 Are blackberries a common choking hazard for babies?